Stock Markets Rise As China Unveils Consumer Plan - UrduPoint

 Hong Kong built on a blockbuster start to the year fuelled by a chase into Chinese tech giants, while Shanghai and Tokyo also enjoyed healthy buying.

+Investors are concerned that the tariff war could create the conditions for stagflation: high inflation, weak demand and high unemployment.

+"The economy will be a focal point throughout the week" for investors, noted O'Hare.

-Traders also looked ahead to policy decisions this week from the Federal Reserve, the Bank of Japan and the Bank of England -- all expected to keep interest rates on hold.
+This week's calendar includes policy decisions from the US Federal Reserve, the Bank of Japan and the Bank of England -- and all are expected to keep interest rates on hold.

 Gold was trading around the $3,000 an ounce mark on Monday, after it broke the symbolic threshold for the first time on Friday owing to a rush into safe havens as traders fret over Trump's tariffs.